sreeja97/nlp-project/README.md

 ml purge

-# As Pytorch comes with CUDA libraries, we don't need to load CUDA modules.
-# the following two modules are sufficient for PyTorch
-# ml GCCcore/10.2.0 Python/3.8.6
+As Pytorch comes with CUDA libraries, we don't need to load CUDA modules.the following two modules are sufficient for PyTorch ml GCCcore/10.2.0 Python/3.8.6

-# you can save your module list with (dl is an arbitrary name)
-module save nlp
+you can save your module list with (dl is an arbitrary name) module save nlp

-# next time when you login you can simply run
-module restore nlp
+next time when you login you can simply run module restore nlp

+### venv

-# create a virtual environment (the name dlvenv is arbitrary)
-cd $SCRATCH (wherever your proj is)
+create a virtual environment (the name dlvenv is arbitrary) cd $SCRATCH (wherever your proj is)

 first upgrade your pip3 version